 Park Funding through Appropriations

 Budget cuts and declining funds prior to fiscal year 2016 have led to crumbling facilities and insufficient rangers and other staff to serve visitors and maintain world-class resources.
-Restored funding by Congress will help parks recover from neglect, better serve American and international visitors and local economies, and leave a lasting legacy for the next hundred years and beyond.
+Restored funding by Congress in recent years has help parks recover from neglect, better serve American and international visitors and local economies, and leave a lasting legacy for the next hundred years and beyond.
 The coalition continues to advocate for an increased federal investment in our national parks, particularly to the operations and construction accounts.

-Progress: Congress passed an omnibus spending bill for fiscal year 2016 with a $94 million increase for park operations, a $5 million increase in the Centennial Challenge program, and a $55 million increase in the park construction account, among other increases.
+Progress: In recent years, Congress has provided necessary increases to the National Park Service budget.
 The coalition commends Congress for providing these increases and will continue to work with Congress to build on these restored funds to ensure our parks receive the federal investment they deserve.

 For Media Inquiries